Menu

 • Identify privately fostered children.

-• Undertake a placement assessment towards suitability.
+• Undertake an assessment towards suitability.

 • Ensure the welfare of the child.